cartheur/aiventure-david/README.md

 # aiventure-david

+NOTE: The sources for the behaviour and runtime are in cartheur/aiventure-aeon.
+These will be integrated into one project in the near future.

 It begins with a novel project called *poppy*.
 Search across GitHub for "poppy-humanoid" and you will see what I mean.
 There is a folder for the electronics in the head, as the descriptions of this are sparse.
 Poppy was an open-source 3D-printable bipedal robot that is expensive to build due to the cost of the Robotis motors.
 When we ordered a set in February 2021, it set us back a cool EUR 5.000.
 A Lulzbot and FlashForge printer helped us to realize a prototype build.

 The name of the project needs some explaining: The term *aiventure* means adventure in AI.
 And I don't throw that term around lightly.
 Artificial intelligence, as much of a misnomer as it is, is notoriously complicated to render correctly.
 But I believe we have some candidate routines that qualify.
 The addition of *david* I don't readily recall, but it is between these three davids: